dsyer/js-modules/README.md

 console.log(monthFromDate(dateString));
 ```

-We don't need to wait for the initializer because the module did that for us.
+We don't need to wait for the initializer because the module loader did that for us.
 We don't even need to know that there is an initializer - it's not part of the public API.
 We can run it on the command line like this:

 ```
 $ node main.mjs 2022-03-23